This article first appeared on the Writing.ie website in September 2015.

 I needed to move on to a novel or another play, but I also needed to take a more imaginative approach to getting my collection under the nose of a publisher.
 The big [UK] publishers state on their websites they only accept via an agent.
 By this stage I had about twenty-five short stories published and a McLaverty award, and I had not yet achieved a rejection for my collection.
 In a fit of hubris I composed a submission request to Faber & Faber.
 I referred to websites where lit agents state they do not handle short story collections.
 I quoted lit agents who said they hadn’t worked with an unsolicited submission in years.
 I edited it down to a concise 300 words, addressed it to a specific editor, and sent it off by registered post.
 The reply came back within days, saying sorry, but they would not read my submission.
 About a year later Faber announced they were bringing out a debut short story collection.
 Imagine my disgust when I learned that it was from a publishing industry insider with no previous stories published.

-In retrospect my disgust was wise.
-I should have been guided by it, instead of letting a sense of professionalism overpower me.
 A big boo to Faber, and I prefer to read from publishers who spread their net further afield for debut fiction.
 I’d be a grovelling coward if I didn’t say that.

 I kept up the campaign, trying several tactics, not neglecting honesty, to blag my through the barriers.
 In early 2013 the dream came through.
 Quercus emailed me and said “Word is correct: we are not totally averse to the notion of short stories.”
 A month later they got back, saying they enjoyed the stories but it’s a tough market etc.